jasonaaronwilson/c-armyknife-lib/src-doc/value.md

 `gcc` and `clang` so we work around that by repeating the fields of a value to make value_result_t a bit more convenient to work with).

-value_result_t is sometimes used by non collection based functions, such as parsing an integer, so that other non-fatal errors can be communicated back to the caller.
+Sometimes value_result_t is also used by non collection based functions, such as parsing an integer, so that other non-fatal errors can be communicated back to the caller.

 The contract with returning a non-fatal errors is that the state of the system is in a good state to continue processing (or they get